finbourne/finbourne-access-sdk-python/sdk/docs/UserRolesApi.md

     add_policy_to_role_request = {"policies":[{"scope":"ExampleAddPolicyScope","code":"ExampleAddPolicyCode"}]} # AddPolicyToRoleRequest | Dto of the policy to be added.

     try:
-        # [EXPERIMENTAL] AddPolicyToUserRole: Add a policy to a user-role
+        # AddPolicyToUserRole: Add a policy to a user-role
         api_response = await api_instance.add_policy_to_user_role(userid, add_policy_to_role_request)
         print("The response of UserRolesApi->add_policy_to_user_role:\n")
         pprint(api_response)